-Rich and decadent, yet incredibly easy to make, this 3 cheese Tortellini Alla Panna will impress anyone you serve it to.
+3 Cheese Tortellini Alla Panna is rich and decadent, yet incredibly easy to make, and will easily impress anyone you serve it to.

 This post may contain affiliate links.
 If you make a purchase after clicking a link, I may earn a small commission AT NO COST TO YOU.
 As an Amazon Affiliate, I earn from qualifying purchases.

-Why I think you’ll love this tortellini recipe
+Why I think you’ll love this Tortellini Alla Panna with Ham

-- It’s crazy simple to make.
-It tastes like it’s complicated, but it’s definitely not.
+- First of all, it’s really simple to make.
+It tastes like it’s a higher-end complicated recipe, but it’s definitely not.
 And that’s why it will become a ‘GO TO’ for when company comes over!

 - The ingredients are super easy to find.
-In fact, I got all the things I needed from Wallymart.
-Not sponsored, but just showing how easy it is to get what you need for this pasta recipe.
+In fact, I got all the things I needed from Walmart.
+Not sponsored, but just shows how easy it is to get what you need for this pasta recipe.